-The treatment of hay fever and allergic rhinitis by acupuncturists clearly illustrate the difference between a traditional acupuncture approach and that of western medicine.
+The approach to hay fever and allergic rhinitis by acupuncturists clearly illustrate the difference between a traditional acupuncture approach and that of western medicine.
 Acupuncturists do not focus on the specific allergen: whether it is grass or tree pollen, or whether it is cat or horse hair, matters little.
 What does matter is how your body responds to triggers.
 The timing of your allergic response is also an important factor to be taken into account.
 The length of a course of acupuncture for allergy relief varies (as it does with most complaints), as the following case histories show.

 Case Study 1

-Hay fever – Onset 25 years prior to acupuncture treatment
+Hay fever – Onset 25 years prior to acupuncture

 Male – age 46